illegal-instruction-co/undocall/twinapi-core_bi-change-appstate/README.md

 ## sample code

 See `src/`:
-- `cl.cs`: generated RPC stubs
+- `Cl.cs`: generated RPC stubs
-- `program.cs`: harness to resolve endpoints and call opnum 1
+- `Program.cs`: harness to resolve endpoints and call opnum 1

 Requires running as the target user or legitimate impersonation.